WixFerrari/Comparing-Classifiers/README.md

 SVC Score with Grid Search: 0.8966131186015458

 The ROC curves for each method also changed: Log Regression regressed to 0.76, KNN had an AUC of 0.76, Decision tree improved to 0.78, and SVM also improved to 0.76.
 The shape looked alot better for all models.
 Overall, it seems like Decision Tree produced the best outputs.
 I personally would still use Logistic Regression due to potential overfitting.

+# Next Steps/Recommendations:
+The following step would be to fix the grid search SVC code so it stops failing to correlate the matrix.
+That is the reason I ended up using linear SVC.
+After that, the next step would be to find more ways to potentially increase the accuracy of the models.

+Any help on how to fix the failing to correlate issue or how to increase the accuracy of the models even more would be very much appreciated.